 NOTE: In very cold temperature, it is recommended to rotate primer button 3 - 4 turns prior to pull it.
 This will eliminate the possibility of sticking.

 NOTE: Priming is not necessary when engine is warm.

-Grab manual starter handle, pull handle slowly until a resistance is felt, then hold handle firmly and pull vigorously to start engine.
+- 7. Grab manual starter handle, pull handle slowly until a resistance is felt, then hold handle firmly and pull vigorously to start engine. - 8.
+Release parking brake.